Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 An example how detected inactivity could be handled is explained here:

 1. Add the IF Node at the end of the Flow.
 2. In the Node editor, specify `input.handover.inactivityCount >= 2`.
+This allows to handle the second detected inactivity differently from the first one.
 3. Below the **If** Node and its **Then** child Node, do the following:<br>
    3.1 Add the Close Handover Node.<br>
    3.2 Add the **Say** Node.<br>